The MC Rating

 Mass Communication Specialists may work indoors or out, on board aircraft carrier flight decks, in the field with combat construction units, or in air-conditioned broadcast stations.
 Work varies from using precision computer graphics equipment in an office to strenuous work throughout a ship or station.

 Most MCs work on projects alone or with small teams, normally with little supervision.
 Their work is primarily mental and creative.
-MC ASVAB Test requirements.
+MC ASVAB Test requirement.

 The American Council on Education recommends that semester hour credits be awarded in the vocational certificate or lower-division bachelor's/associates degree categories for courses taken in this rating in news editing and reporting, writing for mass media, audiovisual technology, photography, and layout.